MShelUR/Perplexed-BabyLlama/README.md

 And analogously for `llama-360M.yaml`.
 One can also rewrite the learning rate and the model name defined in the config by adding arguments `--lr` and `--model_name` respectively.
 The trained model is saved in the `/models` folder.
 Once the two teacher models are trained, run `distill_student_model.py` to train the student model using the weighted distillation loss.
 - The loss is by default weighted towards inverse loss scores between the teachers.
-If you'd like to change this to either the minimum or the maximum of the teachers then change the `loss_mode` variable in `distill_student_mode.py` to `min` or `max` respectively.
+If you'd like to change this to either the minimum or the maximum of the teachers then change the `loss_mode` variable in `distill_student_mode.py` to `weighted`, `min`, or `max` respectively.

 We modified the Trainer from this [repository](https://github.com/philschmid/knowledge-distillation-transformers-pytorch-sagemaker).
 Notice that it is not optimized to run on multiple GPUs (teachers are placed on a single GPU).
 With the current settings (model sizes and batch sizes) everything fits on a single 20GB GPU.